Mechanical fuel injection systems

-Multicylinder in line pump unit is produced by a number of manufacturers under license from ROBERT BOSCH Company of Germany.
-It is characterized by having one pump with a delivery valve and a injector for each cylinder in the engine.
+Multi cylinder in line pump unit is produced by a number of manufacturers under license from ROBERT BOSCH Company of Germany.
+It is characterised by having one pump with a delivery valve and a injector for each cylinder in the engine.

 Distributor fuel injection system